garris/BackstopJS/README.md

 - **`scenarios[n].label`** – Required.
 Also used for screenshot naming.
 - **`scenarios[n].url`** – Required.
 Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.
-- **`scenarios[n].viewports`** – An array of screen size objects your DOM will be tested against.
-This configuration will override the ones provided by default configuration.

 _TIP: no other SCENARIO properties are required.
 Other properties can just be added as necessary_